IHCantabria/TRANSCLIMA.TC3risk/README.md

 This repository contains scripts and data structures to assess **future tropical cyclone risk under climate change**.

-Results of these codes can be found in [ADD PUBLICATION OR DATA REPOSITORY LINK].
+Results of these codes can be found in https://zenodo.org/records/16793943.

 ---